 Table of Contents_

 Scanning is a process by which a physical document, such as paper, is transferred into the digital realm.
-This can be highly useful for saving photos, important documents, and for emailing resumes and the like.
+This can be highly useful for saving photos, important documents, emailing resumes, and the like.
 To enjoy faster scanning, read this guide to learn how to maximize the overall speed by adjusting your printer.

-Each printer will differ as to how one goes about scanning a document to a computer or related device.
+If you’ve recently asked yourself, “Why won’t my printer scan,” there’s a chance that the device is faulty or the software isn’t properly set up.
+Each printer will differ in how one scans a document to a computer or related device.
 However, we have assembled some universal tips and guidelines to follow.

 Not all printers can scan documents.
 Generally speaking, multifunction or all-in-one printers tend to include a scanner.
-If you are not sure if your printer can scan documents or not, find the instruction manual and look it over for a section on scanning.
-You can also Google your particular make and model to see if there is a scanning option available.
-As previously stated, multifunction printers will usually have scanners, but some modern standard inkjet or laser printers can also have a scanning function enabled.
+If you are unsure if your printer can scan documents, find the instruction manual and look it over for a section on scanning.
+You can also Google your particular make and model to see if a scanning option is available.
+As previously stated, multifunction printers usually have scanners, but some modern standard inkjet or laser printers can also have a scanning function.
+So, if you’re in need of a scanner, too, you’ll want to read our HP OfficeJet Pro 8620 review.

 Try to familiarize yourself with the entire scanning process before you begin.

 If your printer can indeed scan documents, you will need to manually begin the process by finding the scanning interface.
 This interface will differ depending on the make and model of your printer.
-We recommend going through the instructions and finding the pages on scanning, or you can always YouTube a video tutorial of your individual printer model.
+We recommend going through the instructions and finding the pages on scanning, or you can always YouTube, a video tutorial of your individual printer model.
 In rare instances, there could simply be a “scan” button right on the exterior of the printer itself.
 Try to familiarize yourself with the entire scanning process before you begin.
+If you want simpler scanning, check out our Brother DS-720D review, a top-rated scanner/printer.

 Once you have the instructions sorted out, it is time to begin the scanning process.
 Each printer will differ as to actual instructions, but you will typically begin by placing a document on the printer’s platen.
 A platen is the glass surface accompanying the printer in which there is enough room for standard-sized documents.
 The platen will also be used to make photocopies of your printer boasts that feature.
 Once the document is resting on the platen, close the lid, set the file type you want the document to be saved as, and press start.
 If all went well, the document should have been scanned and placed in the relevant folder of your computer.
 Also, resetting a printer cartridge will help prevent ink waste.